Automattic/jetpack/projects/plugins/wpcomsh/README.md

 Note: if you decide to download the zip of wpcomsh from the GitHub repo, it won't work as that zip doesn't contain all the git submodules which wpcomsh depends on.

-If you want to add some new code to wpcomsh, create a new git branch, push to it and then create a Pull Request (PR) against the `master` branch on [wpcomsh GitHub](https://github.com/Automattic/wpcomsh/).
+If you want to add some new code to wpcomsh, create a new git branch, push to it and then create a Pull Request (PR) against the `trunk` branch on [wpcomsh GitHub](https://github.com/Automattic/wpcomsh/).
 Make sure to test thoroughly on a WoA dev blog and send the PR to your team for review.

 When working on wpcomsh, follow the [WP.org coding standards](https://codex.wordpress.org/WordPress_Coding_Standards) and make sure to add enough logging (either by returning `WP_Error` and/or by using `error_log`) where needed.